-You may supplement your films and/or videos with creative work in other fields, particularly visual material such as artwork, photography, drawings and design, especially if you believe it will help the faculty to understand the kind of filmmaker you are.
-Please do not send scripts.
+You may supplement your films and/or videos with creative work in other fields, particularly visual material such as artwork, photography, installations, drawings, design, and sound, especially if you believe it will help the faculty to understand the kind of filmmaker and artist you are.

-Label each uploaded item with the title, date completed, running time, medium and a word or phrase designating your responsibility in the production or inception of each piece (e.g. camera, writer, etc.)
+Label each upload item in the description section with the title, date completed, running time, medium, and a word or phrase designating your responsibility in production or inception of each piece (e.g. filmmaker, camera, writer, etc.)

 - What issues and concerns inform your artmaking practice?

 - Why are you applying to your program at CalArts?

 - What are your artistic goals?